Namajishivprasad/daily-updates/README.md

 DATE: 07-03-2024

-Research on spend analysis and Redesign on cloud central.
+Research on spend analysis and Design is completed on cloud central.

+DATE: 08-03-2024
+Research on Spend Analysis.